oxford-pharmacoepi/MegaStudy/README.md

 This repository contains all code and shiny applications for the MegaStudy

+## Phase of running Feasibility, and if you have passed, the Incidence Prevalence Code

+The DUS code is not ready yet as it is in testing phase.
+Information will follow in March/April.

 ## Issues

 If you encounter problems or have questions please open an issue here in github.